Teskedsgubben/MiroSimulint/README.md

     --- OR ---
     agxViewer Main.py

-The next time you start MiroSim, you repeat "source MiroSim/bin/activate" in the terminal and run the program again.
+The next time you start MiroSim, you repeat "source MiroSim/bin/activate" in the terminal and run the Main.py file again.